Diego Maradona: Argentina holds 3 days of mourning | DW | 26.11.2020

 Beckenbauer first came across the diminutive Argentine in 1978: "That's when I saw him for the first time and thought this is not a footballer, this is an artist.
 He was a genius.
 In the 70s and 80s, the best footballer in the World."

-Maradona, born in Lanus, just south of Buenos Aires, on October 30, 1960, represented Boca Juniors, Barcelona and Napoli, as well as the Argentine national team, in a career marked by incredible highs, most notably captaining Argentina to World Cup glory in 1986.
+Maradona, born in Lanus, just south of Buenos Aires, on October 30, 1960, represented Boca Juniors, Barcelona and Napoli, as well as the Argentine national team.
+He enjoyed a career which included incredible highs, most notably captaining Argentina to World Cup glory in 1986, but also a life with a number of lows, as he fought drug and alcohol addiction.

 jsi/rt (AFP, EFE, Reuters)